 Ann holds a Bachelor of Science specialising in plant ecology and a graduate diploma in outdoor education.
 She hosts mostly Great Ocean Walk, Grampians, Wilsons Prom and Alpine walks.

 Growing up on the East Coast of Tasmania meant Laura was adventuring in the outdoors since she can remember.
-Bushwalking with her dad and friends, and white water kayaking are her favourite outdoor adventures.
+Bushwalking with her dad and friends, white water kayaking are her favourite outdoor adventures.
 She is also an avid yoga student and enjoys indulging in local food and wine.

 Young and enthusiastic, Laura thoroughly enjoys taking people into the great outdoors, being a part of their experiences and achievements when they complete a difficult walk, or see a spectacular view for the first time.
 Laura’s favourite Tasmanian location is on top of Mt Amos looking down to Wineglass Bay, across to Schouten Island, Maria Island and beyond.